-- In December 2014, JTA unveiled the Route Optimization Initiative (ROI) which overhauled JTA's bus routes making them more frequent and direct while expanding service on weekends and evenings. - JTA launched the Nassau Express Select service in 2018, the St. Johns and Baker Express Selects in 2020, and the Clay Express Select was launched on January 3, 2022. - The JTA is also in the midst of a system reimagining similar to ROI known as the NEXT Service Enhancements that is being phased across three service changes (September 2021, January 2022, and May 2022).
+- In December 2014, JTA unveiled the Route Optimization Initiative (ROI) which overhauled JTA's bus routes making them more frequent and direct while expanding service on weekends and evenings. - JTA launched the Nassau Express Select service in 2018, the St. Johns and Baker Express Selects in 2020, and the Clay Express Select is scheduled to launch January 2022. - The JTA is also in the midst of a system reimagining similar to ROI known as the NEXT Service Enhancements that is being phased across three service changes (September 2021, January 2022, and May 2022).